Azure/autorest.typescript/test/integration/generated/optionalnull/README.md

-# OptionalNullClient library for JavaScript
+# OptionalNull client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for OptionalNullClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for OptionalNull client.